seafile-data/seafile-manual/deploy_pro/deploy_in_a_cluster.md

 cd /data/haiwen/seafile-server-latest
 ./seafile.sh start
 ./seahub.sh start

 ```

-*Note:* The first time you start seahub, the script would prompt you to create an admin account for your Seafile server.
+_Note:_ The first time you start seahub, the script would prompt you to create an admin account for your Seafile server.

-Open your browser, visit http://ip-address-of-this-node:8000 and login with the admin account.
+Open your browser, visit <http://ip-address-of-this-node:8000> and login with the admin account.

-## <a id="wiki-configure-other-nodes"></a> Configure other nodes
+## Configure other nodes

 Now you have one node working fine, let's continue to configure more nodes.